Bates's nightjar

-Bates's nightjar (Caprimulgus batesi) or the forest nightjar, is a bird species of the family Caprimulgidae, found in the rainforests of western Sub-Saharan Africa.
+Bates's nightjar (Caprimulgus batesi) or the forest nightjar, is a bird species of the family Caprimulgidae, native to the Congolian rainforests.

 Description

 Bates's nightjar is a large, dark nightjar.
 At rest looks large headed and long tailed.
 The upperparts and wing coverts are dark brown marked with black and buff streaks and spots, with a normally indistinct buff collar on the hindneck which may be more obvious on some individuals.
 The underparts are blackish brown with buff speckling on the breast, becoming barred on the belly, the throat is whitish.
 In flight the male shows a small white spot towards the wingtip and white tips to the two outer tail feathers.
 The female is paler and lack white spots on the wings or outer tail.
 They measure 29–31 cm in length and weigh 89–112g.

 Voice

 The song of Bates's nightjar is a loud "whow whowwhowwhowwhow" in which following the first note there is a pause then a repeated series of notes.